ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 - **--all**: Purging all cached files.
 This option is mutually exclusive with *--file*.
 - **--file**: The full file path to purge.
 This option is mutually exclusive with *--all*.
 - **-f, --force**: Purging all cached files without prompting for confirmation.
-- **-i, --instance**: Instance name.
+- **-i, --instance**: Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.
 - **--output**: Specify output format, only JSON is supported now.

 #### Examples